What Is A Timeshare And How Does It Work?

 How Much Does A Timeshare Cost?

-There are a variety of costs involved in purchasing a timeshare, including the following:
+There are a variety of costs involved in purchasing a timeshare, including:

 - Direct purchase: The direct purchase is the largest part of the investment.
 The average price of a timeshare transaction is $23,940, according to the American Resort Development Association (ARDA).